Housing asylum seekers in Essex hotel causing ‘very serious problem’, court told

 He also told the court that the case has been brought against the hotel owner because it is the landowner, and had previously applied for planning permission.

-He said that CTM should be included as it had “booked the premises and manages and organises the movement and stay of asylum seekers”, adding that the injunction bid should be delayed to a later date.

-He continued that the alleged planning breach was “not flagrant”, and that the “defendant has not resumed the use knowing it is in breach of planning control and hiding the use from the council”.
+He continued that the alleged planning breach was “not flagrant”, and that it was “entirely wrong” for the council to “suggest the use has been hidden from them”.

 The barrister told the court that the hotel previously housed asylum seekers from May 2020 to March 2021, and from October 2022 to April 2024, and that the council “never instigated any formal enforcement proceedings against this use”.